StoneT2000/Dimensions/README.md

 The `commands` parameter is an array of commands objects of the form `{command: string, agentID: number}`

 Each command holds a command string, which is essentially something that was logged to output from one of the agents.
-For example, if an agent with ID `0` did `print('P')` in python or `console.log('P')`, the match engine will pick this up and populate commands with an array item `{command: 'P', agentID: 0}`
+For example, if an agent with ID `0` did `print('P')` in python or `console.log('P')`, the match engine will pick this up and populate `commands` with the array item `{command: 'P', agentID: 0}`

 There are some requirements for these lifecycle functions: